ChristianMLand/curriculum_ideas/decorators.md

 def counter(func):
     count = 0# declare a count variable in the decorators function scope def wrapper():
-        count += 1#increment the count
+        nonlocal count#tell the wrapper function that count was defined in a different scope count += 1#increment the count
         print(f'The function has been called {count} times!')#print the count return func()#call the original function and return its result